LaunchCodeEducation/data-analysis/src/chapters/modules/module-libraries.rst

 .. admonition:: Tip

-   Remebmer, when working with parameters the order of your arguments matters.
+   Remebmer: when working with parameters, the order of your arguments matters.

 The ``data`` and ``index`` Parameters